AqayeFarazmehr/PySpam/README.md

 # What is new ?
 + 4 new API added
-+ IP address will reset every 5 thread
++ IP address will reset every 5 threads
 + This tool only works with **tor**

 # Run tor